iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Description ==

+Build a glossary on your site that link terms in your posts to it via tooltips.
+You can also create unlinked tooltips to bring some precision to a term or expression in a single post.

 This plugin is a fork of the inactive plugin "WP Glossary v3.1.1.2" by tcbarrett.
 The whole base plugin is his; I just made some improvements for responsive web design, SEO, usability, and more.